Regularity for fully nonlinear degenerate parabolic equations with strong absorption: Introduction

 for some constant $0 < \varepsilon = \varepsilon\bigl(n,p, \mu, \lambda, \Lambda, \mathcal{M}_{2}, \|u\|_{L^{\infty}(Q_{1})}, \mathrm{dist}(K, \partial Q_{1})\bigr) \leq 1$. \end{Corollary}

-In contrast to the classical heat equation---which is characterized by its infinite speed of propagation---fully nonlinear parabolic dead-core problems exhibit a finite speed of propagation.
+In contrast to the classical heat equation---which is characterized by its infinite speed of propagation---fully nonlinear degenerate parabolic dead-core problems exhibit a finite speed of propagation.
 This feature enhances the physical relevance of such equations in modelling diffusive processes.
 Moreover, the emergence of this phenomenon stems from the loss of diffusivity of the equation along the level set $\{u = 0\}$.
-The proof is inspired by the ideas in \cite[Corollary~4.4]{CW03} and \cite[Corollary~4.12]{SO19}.

 \begin{Corollary}[{\bf Finite speed propagation of $\{u > 0\}$}] Suppose $ F $ satisfies \hyperref[F1]{\bf (F1)}.
 There exists a constant $\mathrm{c} = \mathrm{c}(n, p, \mu, \lambda, \Lambda) > 1$ such that, for any solution to \eqref{DCP} with nonnegative and bounded time derivative, and any $Q^{+}_{r}(x_{0}, t_{0}) \subset Q \times (0,\infty)$, the following implication holds: